groupby/storefront/README.md

 yarn build
 ```

-To build an individual package in response to changes within the src/ directory, run the following command:
+To build an individual package in response to changes within the `src` directory, run the following command:
 ```sh
 yarn dev
 ```

 ### Running tests
-To test an individual packages, run the following command:
+To test an individual package, run the following command:
 ```sh
 yarn test
 ```

-To test an individual package in response to changes within the src/ directory, run the following command:
+To test an individual package in response to changes within the `src` and `test` directories, run the following command:
 ```sh
 yarn tdd
 ```